1765

 1765Modern fire protection in Alsfeld

-Fire protection was of vital importance in a town like Alsfeld, which consisted mainly of wooden buildings.
-In 1350, presumably after a major fire, the Liederbach was diverted and routed through the town.
-This meant that extinguishing water could be brought to the scene of the fire more quickly.
+Fire protection was of vital importance in a city like Alsfeld, which consisted mainly of wooden buildings.
+In 1350, presumably after a major fire, the Liederbach stream was diverted and channeled through the city.
+This allowed extinguishing water to be brought to the scene of a fire more quickly.
 Leather fire buckets were used for this purpose.
-Long fire hooks were also important: they were used to tear down walls and stop the spread of fires.
+Long fire hooks were also essential; they were used to tear down walls and thus stop the spread of flames.

-In 1764, Amtmann Hallwachs ordered two fire engines from the “fire engine maker” Johann Philipp Bach from Solms-Hungen to fight fires.
-The town council, together with all 16 guilds, refused to bear the costs.
+In 1764, Bailiff Hallwachs ordered two fire engines from the “fire engine maker” Johann Philipp Bach of Solms-Hungen for firefighting.
+The city council, together with all 16 guilds, refused to cover the costs.
 Nevertheless, the bailiff enforced payment – with the help of country hussars.
-In 1765, he also issued a fire protection order with 25 paragraphs, which also regulated the operation of the fire engine.
-The 42 youngest citizens were obliged to operate the pump as pushers.
-As a reward after extinguishing the fire, they received a “treat of bread, eggs and brandy”.
-The two fire pumps were stored in the wedding house, while fire ladders and fire hooks were kept in the town hall and the leather buckets in the wine house.
+In 1765, he also issued a fire protection ordinance with 25 paragraphs, which also regulated the operation of the engine.
+The 42 youngest citizens were obliged to operate the pump as “pushers.”
+As a reward after the extinguishing work, they received a “treat of bread, eggs, and brandy.”

-After the construction of the water pipes in 1896, hydrants were available everywhere in the town.
-The fire engine from 1765 could therefore be moved to the museum.
+The two fire engines were housed in the Hochzeitshaus, while fire ladders and hooks were kept in the Town Hall and the leather buckets in the Weinhaus.
+After the construction of water mains in 1896, hydrants became available throughout the city.
+The fire engine from 1765 was therefore moved to the museum.
 (JP)